-HUSEV 30 Adult Children of Alcoholics 1 unit
+HUSEV 30 Adult Children of Alcoholics 1 unit 18 lecture hours

 An exploration of techniques, concepts and behavioral guidelines for identifying the consequences of parental alcoholism/addiction.
 Understanding the concepts of modeling, shaping, reinforcement and extinction of dysfunctional behavioral patterns learned in childhood, and the application of these concepts in supporting recovery.
 (L)